Purse Strings Approved Professional

 Money is not an end in itself.
 It is a tool that enables us to meet our needs and build the lives we want to live for ourselves and our families.
 If suddenly you were no longer here, wouldn’t you want choices, options, and flexibility for your family?

-Stephanie helps professional women reduce financial stress by aligning their money story with their deepest-held values.
-She is a non-judgemental financial advisor.
-Her team works hard to create a safe space to have the intimate conversations necessary.
-Since money touches all the most important parts of our lives, it has to be talked about before deciding what you should do with your dollars.
+Our focus is working with women 45+ who are facing a financial future on their own and are looking for a true partner in money decision-making.
+I help professional women reduce financial stress by aligning their money story with their deepest-held values.
+I am a non-judgmental financial advisor.
+My team and I work hard to create a safe space to have the intimate conversations necessary.
+Since money touches all the most important parts of our lives, we have to talk about it all before we can decide what you should do with your dollars.

 We will provide you useful and timely information you can use to be #financiallyfearless